Deploy Machine Learning Model

 You are a hobbyist Machine Learning developer.
 You come across tons of exciting news related to artificial intelligence.
 You followed online tutorials and built something cool.
 Next, you want to show your creation to the world.

-If you have been in this situation, you know there are very less number of options available to you.
-But this might change in the future.
-Because Google recently announced changes to its cloud platform.
+If you have been in this situation, you know there are very few options available to you.
+But this changed when Google announced Cloud Run.

-Cloud Run is one of the most exciting additions to its platform.
-In this article, we will deploy an open source pre-trained deep learning model on Cloud Run.
+Cloud Run is one of the most exciting additions to Google Cloud.
+In this article, we deploy an open source pre-trained deep learning model on Cloud Run.

 Getting Started with Google Cloud

-If you do not have an active Google Cloud account, you can sign up here.
-If you are a new user, you will get 300$ free credits for one year.
-Once ready you can start Cloud Shell.
+If you do not have an active Google Cloud account, you can sign up and start Cloud Shell once the project is ready.

 Into The Code